Cover Reveal: King John’s Right-Hand Lady

 Histoire de Guillaume le Maréchal

 Unfortunately for Matilda, her husband Hugh, the eldest son of the earl of Norfolk, was among the rebels during the Magna Carta crisis; their eldest son was taken hostage by the king when their castle at Framlingham surrendered to the royal army.
 It must have been a comfort to Matilda that, on John’s death, her son’s welfare, while still a hostage, would have been supervised by the new regent, the boy’s grandfather.
 When Hugh died in 1225, Matilda married for a second time just a few months later, to William de Warenne, Earl of Warenne and Surrey, thus uniting the Bigod, Warenne and Marshal families.
-The marriage appears to have been one of convenience rather than love but produced 2 children, a boy and a girl.
+The marriage appears to have been one of convenience rather than love but produced 2 children, a boy and a girl, John and Isabel.
 Matilda’s son by her second marriage, John de Warenne, joined his 3 older Bigod half-brothers, Roger, Hugh and Ralph as pall bearers for their mother’s coffin at her funeral in 1248, when she was laid to rest beside her mother at Tintern Abbey in Monmouthshire.

 Seal of Matilda Marshal’s youngest son John de Warenne, 6th Earl of Warenne and Surrey